tugberkugurlu/gulp-dnx/README.md

 gulp-aspnet-k
 =============

-Gulp plugin for ASP.NET vNext.
-You can use this plugin to integrate ASP.NET vNext build, package restore and run available commands inside you project.json file.
+Gulp plugin for ASP.NET 5.
+You can use this plugin to integrate ASP.NET 5 `dnu build`, `dnu restore` and `dnx` command execution (for the commands available inside you project.json file).
+Check out the [example](/example/) inside the repository.

 ## Installation